JohnEdwa/RTAutoSprintExtended/Readme.md

 Open an issue [at the Github repo](https://github.com/JohnEdwa/RTAutoSprintExtended) or find me on the RoR2 modding discord (JohnEdwa#7903).

 ## Changelog

+`2.0.0`  [2021-04-10]

+* Pretty much a complete rewrite of the mod.
+Should work better now.
+I hope.

 `1.2.0` [2021-03-30]